SAP/openui5-docs/docs/Troubleshooting_Common_RTL_Issues_5007967.md

 	</thead>
 	<tbody>

 			<td>Create the correct RTL version of the image manually and put it into the `img-RTL` folder, using the same name and path.
-In most cases, this means just copying the original LTR image.
-In rare cases, an image may have some content that needs mirroring and other content that does not.
-In this case, the graphic needs to be adapted manually.
 			</td>
 		</tr>
 		<tr>
-			<td>Image mirroring is only supported for GIF, PNG and JPEG images.
-Other types like .cur, .ico and .svg are not supported.
+			<td>In RTL mode \(right-to-left\) the image shown is mirrored, but it should not be.
 			</td>
-			<td>Create the correct RTL version of the image manually and put it into the `img-RTL` folder, using the same name and path.
+			<td>Make sure that there is no corresponding image with the same name in the `img-RTL` folder.
 			</td>
 		</tr>
 		<tr>